sourcegraph/handbook/content/departments/engineering/product-planning.md

 The eng scoping work is the difference between eyeballing a list of requirements and hoping we can get them all done and actually having some confidence that we can accomplish what we want.
-And if we can't, we want to know that ASAP so that we can escalate as part of the PFP review in the Risks/Needs section of the PFP review.
+And if we can't, we want to know that ASAP so we can cut scope for our release.